-Welcome to the TR28 Market Information Report, and the first tender opportunity for STOR Year 11 This is also the first report where we are able to show - for Year 11 only - the tendered MW for each bid.
+Welcome to the TR30 Market Information Report, and the final tender opportunity for STOR Year 10.
+Continuing from the previous Market Information Report we continue to show - for Year 11 only - the tendered MW for each bid.
 We hope that this change helps providers to analyse the market to a greater degree.